If you’re carrying a balance on your credit cards, you’re probably looking for the tricks to paying off credit cards. That’s a wise decision!

 Paying off credit cards is not an impossible task, but it could be tricky unless you are very organized.
 You can pay off your debt faster by creating additional streams of income.

 Thankfully, there are different side hustles out there you can engage in creating additional income.
-This includes taking online surveys, freelancing, torturing, coaching etc.
+This includes taking online surveys, freelancing, torturing, coaching, etc.

 So creating additional means should be one of your tricks to paying off credit cards.

-12. Be Realistic to Yourself
+12. Be Realistic about Yourself